wwrechard/pydlm/README.md

 <img src="/doc/source/img/unemployment_4-1.png" width=49%/>
 </p>

 Most of the time series shape is attributed to the local linear trend and the strong seasonality pattern is easily seen.
 To further verify the performance, we use this simple model for long-term forecasting.
 In particular, we use the previous **351 week**'s data to forecast the next **200 weeks** and the previous **251 week**'s data to forecast the next **200 weeks**.
-We lay the predicted results over the real data
+We lay the predicted results on top of the real data

 ```python
 # Plot the prediction give the first 351 weeks and forcast the next 200 weeks.